rknruben56/tracks-service/README.md

-# azure-functions
+# Tracks Service
-SpotPunk Azure Functions
+Azure Function that returns a random set of tracks currently from Spotify Only